 Expats working in the Philippines will find themselves in an ethnically diverse and multicultural working environment influenced by Spanish, American, Malay and Chinese traditions.
 The country has an emerging economic market with a highly skilled and educated workforce.

 Seen as a gateway to the Southeast Asia region, Metro Manila is home to many multinational corporations base their regional head offices in Metro Manila.
 Most of these are based in Makati, the financial and business centre of the Philippines.
-Makati City is also the diplomatic centre of the Philippines.
-As such, it is within this district that many foreigners live and work.
+Makati is also the diplomatic centre of the Philippines and as such, many foreigners live and work here.

-The economic boom and presence of international corporations has made the Philippines a popular destination for expats seeking work opportunities abroad.
-The mining, construction and tourism industries offer the most opportunities for expats.
-Many also move to the Philippines to teach a foreign language, while call centres and other business outsourcing units are another booming sector.
+Mining, food processing, construction and tourism industries offer the most opportunities for expats.
+Many foreigners also move to the Philippines to teach a foreign language, while call centres and other business outsourcing units have been another booming sector.